hen3kr8/SideSolver/README.md

 # SideSolver
 I am making a sudoku scanner and solver to learn more about OpenCV, Tensorflow and Python.
-Because coding is fun.
 The idea is that a user scans a photo of a puzzle into the app, and the app spits out the solution.

+A CNN digit classifier is trained on sudoku digits from sudoku puzzles.
+(Initially classifier was trained with MNIST but this yielded poor results.)

+A puzzle is loaded, the puzzle grid is extracted.
+The digits are isolated and sent to the classifier.

 ### Some progress: